maxdeviant/degree/Assignment_4.md

 ##Documentation

-I will be documenting my findings with The Chicago Manual of Style, in line with the IEEE Computer Society’s Style Guide specifications [1].
-Documents will be written using LATEX.
+I will be documenting my findings with The Chicago Manual of Style, in line with the IEEE Computer Society’s Style Guide specifications.

 ##Product